 Using a classifier

 To quantify data drift we can also use classifiers.
 The concept is similar to the discriminants in GANs.
 The idea is to create a dataset composed of both training and serving data.
 Both types of data are labelled with the class they belong to (example: 0 for training, 1 for serving).
 This data set is then split into a training and testing set.
 After training the model to classify the samples into training or serving data, we can compute the following error on the testing set: 2(1-2E)

 If both sets of data are similar this metric should be close to 0 (error = 0.5 random).
 Contrarily, if the model finds an underlying pattern to differentiate the label data from the serving data the error would increase.

 While this approach can be applied to diverse types of data, it comes with the cost of choosing the right type of classifier which represents additional work.
 One principle would be to keep the model simple to avoid monitoring the model that monitors models.

-Logs in software engineering allow developers to track events and errors occurring in their application.
+Logs in software engineering allow developers to track events and errors occurring in their applications.
 Records in logging are usually identified by their unique id and timestamp.
 Logs are a key element to debug and monitor an application.
-With them developers can compute metrics to monitor the health of their application.
+With them, developers can compute metrics to monitor the health of their applications.

 What to do once concept or data drift is detected?

-Retraining regularly your models requires to incorporate the labeling process in the inference pipeline of your application.
-Using Kili you can easily relabel batches of data using trained labelers.
-The powerful python API that we have developed also allows data scientists to easily integrate active learning in the loop to further improve the efficiency the labeling.
+Retraining regularly your models requires incorporating the labelling process in the inference pipeline of your application.
+Using Kili you can easily relabel batches of data using trained labellers.
+The powerful python API that we have developed also allows data scientists to easily integrate active learning in the loop to further improve the efficiency of the labelling.

-Humans in the loop are also mandatory if you want to achieve extremly high levels of performance.
-In that case you must have humans to correct or validate prediction in which you have a low confidence.
+Humans in the loop are also mandatory if you want to achieve extremely high levels of performance.
+In that case, you must have humans to correct or validate predictions in which you have low confidence.